 town, Texas, the world!
 I mean, have you seen it?!
-It’s on the 6th floor of the newly opened Marriott Marquis in downtown Houston and is in the shape of Texas.
 If that’s not love at first sight I don’t know what is.
 We had the chance to check out the Marriott Parkview Terrace over the weekend.
 We got some rays, took some notes and documented everything you need to know about the Marriott Marquis pool.

-Here’s what we found out when we visited:
+Here’s what we found out when we visited Houston’s Texas lazy river:

 Usually in order to access the pool, you have to be a guest of the hotel.
 Or you make an appointment with Pure spa (like we did!).
 The spa is open to anyone!
 If you arrange for a spa services of 50 minutes you’re welcome to use the Parkview Terrace aka the rooftop lazy river.
 At this time, you don’t need a key card to get up the elevator.
 The pool/spa is located on the 6th floor.
 When you check in at the spa, you get a wristband that allows you to access the pool.
 Pool attendants man the entrance and will notice if you don’t have one.